 Saturday November 14th – waterfalls in autumn.

 These intermediate level courses are all limited to just 4 people, allowing everyone to get plenty of individual attention, and for social distancing.
 Places cost £90.00 per person – click here to request a booking form, or if you need any further information.

-Our landscape photography courses are all held at a range of beautiful locations in Derbyshire.
+Our landscape photography courses are all held at a range of beautiful locations in Derbyshire or on the border with Sheffield.
 We try to avoid the crowds at the most popular spots in favour of quieter areas, which are carefully chosen to be looking at their best at the particular time of year.
 One of the most popular subjects with clients is using long exposures with moving water, so we try to incorporate some waterfall photography into many of our courses.
 The other subjects available will depend on where the course is being held.
 At different times of the year, we take advantage of subjects such as bluebell woods in the spring, wild flower meadows in summer, purple moorland when the heather is in flower, or autumn colours – but we always take care to provide you with a range of great subject matter on all our courses.
 Sometimes we stay out until sunset time, so locations are then selected which allow us to take full advantage of “golden hour” and sunset light as well.
 You can see a selection of images taken by clients on our courses below.

 “A huge thank you for yesterday’s photography course, I had a great day, thoroughly enjoyed it and am rather pleased with the results.